vuldb/cyber_threat_intelligence/campaigns/DDoS/README.md

-# DDoS Ukraine - Cyber Threat Intelligence
+# DDoS - Cyber Threat Intelligence

-These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the campaign known as _DDoS Ukraine_.
+These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the campaign known as _DDoS_.
 The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
 Our unique _predictive model_ uses _big data_ to forecast activities and their characteristics.

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor](https://vuldb.com/?actor)

 ## Countries

-These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with DDoS Ukraine:
+These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with DDoS:

 * [US](https://vuldb.com/?country.us)
 * [CN](https://vuldb.com/?country.cn)